tophercullen/sisense/README.md

 ----------

 #### Install
-Default version usually be ok.
+Default version will usually be ok.
 User and password will need to be updated
  * `node['sisense']['install']['version']`
  * `node['sisense']['install']['user']`
  * `node['sisense']['install']['password']`